-- 1. DO NOT depress the accelerator. - 2.
+- 1. Do not press the accelerator. - 2.
 Use the Fob with Integrated Key to briefly turn the ignition switch to the START position and release it as soon as the starter engages.
 The starter motor will continue to run, and it will disengage automatically when the engine is running. - 3.
 If the engine fails to start, the starter will disengage automatically in 10 seconds.
-If this occurs, turn the ignition switch to the OFF position, wait 10 to 15 seconds, then repeat the normal starting procedure (Steps 1-3 above).
+If this occurs, turn the ignition switch to the OFF position, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure (Steps 1-3 above).

-NOTE: This vehicle is equipped with a transmission shift interlocking system.
-The brake pedal must be depressed to shift out of PARK.
+NOTE: This vehicle is equipped with a transaxle shift interlocking system.
+The brake pedal must be pressed to shift out of PARK.

-Extremely Cold Weather Starting - Below -20°F $(-29^{\circ}C)$
+Extreme Cold Weather (Below -20°F or -29°C)